aliammarkhan/postgres-debezium/README.md

 	transforms.unwrap.type=io.debezium.transforms.ExtractNewRecordState
 	```

-	To change the field name ```org.apache.kafka.connect.transforms.ReplaceField$Value```  SMT.
+	To change the field name, we can use the ```org.apache.kafka.connect.transforms.ReplaceField$Value``` SMT.
 The following properties will flatten the data, change field name and include metadata fields in the 	final message structure.

 	```
 	"snapshot.mode": "initial",